35percent/11tystarter/src/posts/2022-10-03-elephant-park-the-final-squeeze.md

 Lendlease has an obligation under the Elephant Park planning permission to help relocate some of these traders by providing affordable retail units and workspace.

-Lendlease not yet met that obligation fully, supplying only 902sqm, against a requirement of 960sqm.
+Lendlease has not yet met that obligation fully, supplying only 902sqm, against a requirement of 960sqm.
 While this is a relatively small amount, the requirement is a minimum and still leaves many traders without premises, including La Bodeguita, one of the Elephant’s largest independent traders.
 Arch 7 traders also face relocation.
 Plot H1 should be used to help as many remaining displaced traders as possible.

 ### Not enough carbon reduction